marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Correct value
 *************

-Optionally, you can set a correct value for the participants’ answer.
-If the participant’s response does not match this value, a warning sign will appear and participants will not be able to proceed to the next stage.
+Optionally, you can set a correct value for the participants* answer.
+If the participant's response does not match this value, a warning sign will appear and participants will not be able to proceed to the next stage.

 Slider
 ~~~~~~

 .. image:: _static/Slider_example.png
-   :alt: slider_example.png
+   :alt: Slider_example.png

 This is an example of how a slider element looks like to the participants.